Employment + Unemployment

 - Do you need career counseling?

-Explore these resources to learn more, including working from home guidance, to request free benefits counseling services, employment network supports and/or vocational rehabilitation services and legal support, advocacy to resolve employment-related concerns.
+Explore these resources to learn more, including working from home guidance, to request free benefits counseling services, employment network supports and/or vocational rehabilitation services and legal support or advocacy to resolve employment-related concerns.

 Employers are still required to provide reasonable accommodations in the workplace for employees with disabilities, even during this unprecedented time.
 The ADA National Network provides general guidance on reasonable accommodations in the workplace that may be useful for employees, employers, human resources staff and others.
 Additional specific questions may also be answered by contacting your local ADA Center.